SevenworksDev/buff-it/README.md

 # What does it do?
-Searches the Recent Levels and then comment on the most recent one.
+Searches the Recent Levels and then comments on the most recent one.

 # Configuring the Bot.
 You can edit config.json and edit the values you want.